• I need help with

 Written by Alexandra Farmer on 12 July 2021

-Naturally, residual effects have been seen in the workplace, with ONS data showing that mental health in the UK accounted for 15.9 million days of absence in 2020.
-A survey conducted by the CIPD presents a similar picture, with 37% of respondents noting that stress-related absence had increased during the past year.
+ONS figures show that mental health accounted for 15.9 million working days lost in 2020.
+CIPD research paints a similar picture, with 37% of employers reporting an increase in stress-related absence in the past year.

 Speak to us for an honest, no obligation chat on: